supahcraig/CLDR/Labs/Data Flow Functions/readme.md

 ![Name your Secret](./images/naaf-secret-name.png)

-7. Allow usage of the secret
+### OPTIONAL:  Allow Usage of the Secret

-  * if you used a secret, you need to give your lambda the privs to use it
-  * Under Configuration --> Permissions click on the role name to open the IAM page for the role
+If you used a secret, you need to allow your Lambda to access that secret.
+From the Lambda Console, under Configuration, go to Permissions and find the IAM Role Lambda created for you.
+Clicking on it will open a new browser tab for the IAM page for that role.
+The role itself has basic lambda execution permisions, which is not permissive enough to access your secret.

-  * Click Add Permissions dropdown and click Attach Policies
+* Click Add Permisions
-  * Fnd the SecretsManagerReadWrite policy and attach it.
-NOTE:  this is more permisive than you need, but it will work as a POC

-Or use a tailored policy to restrict your lambda to just that one secret:
+  * Click Create inline policy
+* When the Create Policy page opens, click on the JSON tab and paste the following IAM policy JSON document, being sure to change the resource to point to the ARN of your Secret.

 ```
 {
     "Version": "2012-10-17",